What You Should Know Before Buying Pilea Peperomioides

 6. You won't need to re-pot the plant right after you buy it

 When you buy a Pilea plant, you usually find it in a small plastic pot.
-Avoid unnecessary stress (re-potting can be stressing) and leave your Pilea in the current container.
+Avoid unnecessary stress (re-potting can be stressful) and leave your Pilea in the current container.
 It can stay there for over a year!

 7. Pilea has a lot of roots